-Whilst rehabilitating animals such as koalas, birds, wombats, and kangaroos is often a very enjoyable and personally satisfying activity, it is worth remembering that there are significant financial costs associated with this work, i.e; purchasing medicines, blankets, food, fuel, cages, enclosures, etc.
+Whilst rehabilitating animals such as koalas, birds, wombats, and kangaroos is often a very enjoyable and personally satisfying activity, it is worth remembering that there are significant financial costs associated with this work, including the purchase of medicines, blankets, food, fuel, cages and enclosures.

-Greg Pointing & Justine King - Dimmocks Retreat Wildlife Rehabilitation & Rescue (under license to Wildlife Rescue South Coast)
+Greg Pointing and Justine King - Dimmocks Retreat

 Phone: 4883 6889

-John Creighton - Wombat Care Bundanoon(permit holder with the Wombat Protection Society of Australia)
+Permit holder with the Wombat Protection Society of Australia.

-Many of the local roads intersect important wildlife habitat and contribute to wildlife-vehicle incidents and roadkill.
+Many of the local roads intersect with important wildlife habitat and contribute to wildlife-vehicle incidents and roadkill.

 Contributing Factors to Wildlife-Vehicle Incidents